yuuire/guide/docs/privacy-settings/software/browsers/chrome/desktop.md

   * Turn on: **Standard protection**
 * Always use secure connections: **On**
 * Use secure DNS: **On**
-  * Secure DNS provider -> Use a [privacy-respecting DNS provider](/recommendations/providers/dns-resolvers)
+  * Secure DNS provider -> Select a [privacy-respecting DNS provider](/recommendations/providers/dns-resolvers)
 * Manage V8 security
   * Turn on: **Don't allow sites to use the V8 optimiser**
 * Site settings